OpenKH/OpenKh/docs/kh2/file/ai/index.md

 | 10,x,x |  | syscall | syscall |
 | 11,x,x | _gosub32_ | jal32 | local function call (32-bit address) |

+*Notes*:

+- `.d.` is short of `.dereference.`.
+It is shorten for optimization in case of keyboard typing.
+- For example `push.d.sp`, it reads from left to right as English grammar does.
+A reading example is: *push dereferenced value of (sp + imm16)*

 ### Reading of comparators

 | Comparator | Reading |